Dynamic NavMesh Surface

 BakerCoordinator

-is enabled).Dirty Marking Surfaces can be marked dirty either locally or around the current center target.
+(if Auto Register is enabled).Dirty Marking Surfaces can be marked dirty either locally or around the current Center Target.

 Runtime Controls Can be registered/unregistered dynamically at runtime for procedural workflows.